 Simply Fosh evolved in an organic way and eventually ticked all the boxes for the Michelin inspectors, who awarded one star for 2015 and again for 2016.
 Last year Marc’s wife Iris joined him at work, as director of service and customer relations.

-Marc’s business is on the cusp of exciting new developments – still under wraps – as a result of working with two new investment partners.
-His Simply Fosh restaurant in Palma is to be re-branded as Marc Fosh and his name will be the cornerstone of future projects.
+Marc’s Simply Fosh restaurant in Palma has been re-branded as Marc Fosh and his name will be the cornerstone of future projects.
 “I’ve been thinking about this for a couple of years, because ‘simply’ doesn’t really apply anymore,” he says.
 The hotel in which the restaurant is located has also invested in improvements and expansion with a view to attaining a 5-star rating.
 “So it’s a good time to re-brand and push forward.”

 The restaurant is a Palma lunch hotspot and will continue to offer an innovative but affordable set menu.
 Dinner will be a more refined gastronomic experience, fitting of a starred restaurant.
 At night there’s a new culinary concept of three tasting menus, ranging from five to seven courses (one of the latter is vegetarian and has been “phenomenally successful”).
 The menus are based on fresh seasonal produce, and a wine pairing option is available.